Platform Nativeness

 Traditional

-+0% views not significant p = 1.000 · vs. averageThe title reads like an official communication — a press release headline, a C-SPAN caption, or a government announcement.
++0% views trend only · vs. averageThe title reads like an official communication — a press release headline, a C-SPAN caption, or a government announcement.
 No emotional hook or audience awareness.

 Congressman Smith's Opening Statement at the Appropriations Subcommittee Hearing